dshieble/dshieble.github.io/_posts/2023-05-15-large-language-models-part-2.md

 TODO: Make this intro more captivating and sprinkle in more content

 Powerful.
 Costly.
 Capricious.

+Generative large language models (LLMs) like ChatGPT have extraordinary problem solving abilities.
+However, they are also extremely difficult to use in software.
+Their native text input/output format

  Large language model (LLM)-powered software must be carefully designed to emphasize their strengths and minimize their weaknesses.
 In this post we explore a few LLM design patterns.

 These patterns